Performant Tridiagonal Factorization of Skew-Symmetric Matrices: A family of algorithms

 \paragraph*{Accumulating a rank-2k update}

-In essence, the update to the remainder of the matrix, $ X_{44} := l_{43} x_{43}^T - x_{43} l_{43}^T $ outside of the panel factorization can be delayed until the completion of that factorization.
+The update $ X_{44} := l_{43} x_{43}^T - x_{43} l_{43}^T $ outside of the panel factorization can be delayed until the completion of that factorization.
 This means accumulating the appropriate vectors as columns in matrices so that in the end a skew-symmetric rank-2k update can be performed.

 \paragraph*{Forming $ W$ after the panel factorization} Alternatively, we can transform the $ C:=C - A T A^T$ update with $ T $ of size $ b \times b $ of the right-looking algorithm in Fig.~\ref{fig:LTLt_blk} into a skew-symmetric rank-2k update with $ k=\lfloor b/2 \rfloor $ by invoking Theorem~\ref{thm:TandS}: $ W = A S $ followed by $ C := C-W A^T - A W^T $, where every other column of $ W $ equals zero, starting with the first column.
-For the fused right-looking algorithms, the $ C:=C - A T A^T$ update with $ T $ of size $ (b+1) \times (b+1) $ of the fused right-looking algorithms is transformed into a skew-symmetric rank-2k update with $ k=\lfloor b/2 \rfloor$, reducing the computational cost to that of the two-step unblocked algorithm!
+For the fused right-looking algorithms (Fig.~\ref{fig:LTLt_blk_fused}), the $ C:=C - A T A^T$ update with $ T $ of size $ (b+1) \times (b+1) $ of the fused right-looking algorithms is transformed into a skew-symmetric rank-2k update with $ k=\lfloor b/2 \rfloor$, reducing the computational cost to that of the two-step unblocked algorithm.
 In other words, the two-step algorithm is attained via an implementation detail for this level-3 BLAS-like operation.

 \paragraph*{Cost} The cost is asymptotically that of the other blocked algorithms.